-To help you improve your market penetration, we’ve compiled a few strategies proven to successfully grow market share for your business.
+To help you improve your market penetration, we’ve compiled a few strategies proven to successfully increase market share for your business.

 What is a market penetration strategy?

-A market penetration strategy is a range of activities a business uses to grow its share in a market where they currently have an offering.
+A market penetration strategy is a range of activities a business uses to grow its share in a market where they currently have a product or service.
 Effective market penetration strategies use an educational and community-based approach that can evolve with market needs.

-While this may sound simple, it’s extremely difficult to find opportunities to grow market share and drive new customers in a busy marketplace.
-A smart market penetration strategy focuses on challenging direct and indirect competitors by empowering the customers the business wants to reach — even in saturated markets.
-Although considered risky, successful market penetration can bring solid growth and revenue generation.
+While this may sound simple, it’s extremely difficult to find new sales opportunities to grow market share and attract new consumers in a busy marketplace.
+A smart, data-driven market penetration strategy focuses on challenging direct and indirect competitors by empowering the customers or clients the business wants to reach — even in saturated markets.
+Although considered risky, successful market penetration can be an important component of nearly any marketing strategy and can lead to solid growth and revenue generation.

 Top 3 market penetration strategies